Amaranthusss/ant-design-patterns/README.md

 ## When do you should use this solution?

 If you want to control [Ant Design](https://ant.design/) React components you can save your time by use prepared patterns.
 You do not more need focus at React states and rerendering problems.
-You can jsut use prepared methods like for example `option()` to change Ant Design component's props and rerender that again.
+You can just use prepared methods like for example `option()` to change Ant Design component's props and render that again.

 ## What is HOC idea?